g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

         <li>Crawl JSTOR and look for signs of quantitative reason in papers (numerals, math notation).</li>
     </ul>

-    My survey would probably just ask a Likert for each of the variables in <a href="https://docs.google.com/spreadsheets/d/14Bw1pqa-ZcGza9P3jV7wht8o9-xEJw0A0GpdN733MqE/edit?usp=sharing">my model of early modern science</a>.
+    My survey would probably just ask a Likert question for each variable in <a href="https://docs.google.com/spreadsheets/d/14Bw1pqa-ZcGza9P3jV7wht8o9-xEJw0A0GpdN733MqE/edit?usp=sharing">my model of early modern science</a>.
 For my purposes, <i>scienciness</i> is a dumb additive function of:<br>
         <ul>
             <li>Are their explanations naturalistic? </li>
             <li>Is their research based on going and looking at things?</li>